 Taxis will be available to call as well.

 Sure!
 In fact, we would like you to encourage you to take as many photos and videos as you please, and we hope that you will be generous enough to share them with us!
 Please feel free to tag your posts with #nashvillewhiskeyfest on Facebook, Instagram, and Tumblr, or send us a link on Twitter (@NashWhiskeyFest).

 Yes.
-There will be complimentary drinking water and snacks during Nashville Whiskey Festival seminars and at the Grand Tasting on Saturday.
+There will be complimentary drinking water and food during Nashville Whiskey Festival on Saturday.

 Sorry, no children.
 All attendees must be 21-yrs or older.
 Everyone will need a valid ID to enter the festival.